-A significant portion of Mr. Kropp's practice consists of counseling public companies on ongoing corporate legal matters, including federal securities reporting requirements and corporate governance issues.
-He represents issuers and underwriters in capital markets financings.
-His public offering experience includes initial public offerings, follow-on equity offerings and convertible debt offerings.
-Mr. Kropp also advises early stage private companies on formation and financing issues and equity and compensation matters.
-His venture capital experience includes representing investors and issuers in initial- and late-stage venture capital financings.
-In addition, Mr. Kropp represents public and private companies in mergers and acquisitions, including acquisitions of both public and private companies by public companies and financial buyers.
-Learn more about Mr. Kropp’s practice and how he can support your startup on WilmerHaleLaunch.com.
+A significant portion of Mr. Kropp's practice consists of counseling public companies in ongoing corporate legal matters, including federal securities reporting requirements and corporate governance issues.
+He represents issuers and underwriters in capital markets financings, including initial public offerings, follow-on equity offerings and convertible debt offerings.
+Mr. Kropp advises public and private companies at all stages on the range of issues they face, and he represents investors and issuers in initial- and late-stage investments.
+Learn more about how Mr. Kropp can support your startup on WilmerHaleLaunch.com.

 Prior to attending law school, Mr. Kropp worked as a legislative and press aide in the office of United States Representative William Delahunt, and as a legislative intern in the office of United States Representative Gerry Studds.

-Mr. Kropp represents pro bono client, Grist.org, an online environmental news and opinion magazine.
-He is also a member of the Board of Visitors of the Walnut Hill School in Natick, Massachusetts and a member of the Board of Directors of the March of Dimes, Massachusetts Chapter and Coaching4Change, whose innovative model creates opportunities for high school students to improve their math, literacy and leadership skills by turning them into coaches and teachers of younger kids.
+Mr. Kropp represents pro bono clients Grist.org, an online environmental news and opinion magazine, and the Animal Rescue League of Boston, which provides a variety of services aimed at animals in need.
+He is also a member of the Board of Directors of Coaching4Change, whose innovative model creates opportunities for high school students to improve their math, literacy and leadership skills by turning them into coaches and teachers of younger kids.

-- GentiBio in its $157 million Series A funding round
+- GentiBio in its $157 million Series A financing

 - Corvia Medical in its $35 million strategic investment by Edwards Lifesciences